Cortisol Symptoms: Signs Your Cortisol Levels May Be Too High

 • Emotional overwhelm or ongoing anxiety

-Ayurveda describes this imbalance as an overstimulated “Vata” or “Pitta” state—too much intensity, too much movement, too much heat.
-Modern science simply calls it chronic stress.
+Ayurveda describes this imbalance as an overstimulated Vata or Pitta state — too much intensity, movement, pressure, or internal heat.

 Common Cortisol Symptoms to Watch For